sst/guide/_chapters/add-support-for-es6-javascript.md

 $ npm install --save babel-runtime
 ```

-Most of the above packages are only need while we are building our project and they won't be deployed along with our Lambda functions.
+Most of the above packages are only needed while we are building our project and they won't be deployed to our Lambda functions.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Create a file called `webpack.config.js` in the root with the following.